najonda/performer/_pages/manual/index.md

 This page allows editing the currently selected sequence on the currently selected track.
 Depending on the track mode of the selected track, this page shows a different graphical representation of the sequence.
 If track mode is set to _MIDI/CV_, the page is not available and selecting it will jump to the [Track](#pages-track) page.

+In a _Logic_ track a visual representation of the inputs track is visible for each step: a dot means input track 1 has gate on, an empty square means inout track 2 has gate on, a combination of dot and empty square means both input tracks has gate on and finally the full square means logic gate is on.
+A visual feedback will be visualized when the logic gate out is on.

 <h4>Layer Selection</h4>

 Sequence data is organized in layers (see [Note Track](#concepts-note-track) and [Curve Track](#concepts-curve-track)).
 Press `F1`, `F2`, `F3`, `F4` or `F5` to select different layers.
 The currently selected layer is shown in the header and the graphical representation of the sequence will change accordingly.
 Note that each function button can represent a group of layers, in which case pressing the same function button repeatedly will cycle through the layers contained in the group.
 Press `SHIFT` + `F[1-5]` to quickly switch to the first layer of a group.